 College is a wonderful time.
 You get to meet new people, explore your interests and test your partying limits.
 You also get to wear pretty much anything, as evidenced by the sheer number of students who stroll around campus all day in full pyjama attire.
 That’s just fine during those four special years, but once you hit the real world a slightly more grown-up wardrobe should be in order.
 For all of you soon-to-be college grads (or twentysomethings still in transit) we’ve lined up a few tips on how to dress for success, respect and—with a little luck— your first real job.
-Stylist Derrick King of Baltimore’s Christopher Schafer Clothier offers up his expert advice.
+Pictured above, award-winning stylist Derrick King of Baltimore’s Christopher Schafer Clothier offers up his expert advice.

 “If your clothes walk in the door way before you do, you’ve gotten their attention but in the wrong way.”